Eradev/StolenRealmMods/README.md

 * Convert EXP gained into gold when your character reached max level (Toggleable);
 * Remove the item drops limit (Toggleable).

+## Better Exploration

+Changes to make the explorations better:

+* Treasures always give an Epic or Legendary reward (Toggleable);
+* Auto-complete the exploration mini-games (Gathering, farming and mining) (Toggleable);
+* Customizable movement speed (Toggleable).

 ## Better Message Window

 Changes to make the message window better: